nahrusruno/EMG-Signal-Classification/README.md

 # EMG-Signal-Classificaiton
-Signal processing and classification based on EMG data gathered from lower limb
+**Signal processing and classification based on EMG data gathered from lower limb**

-The raw data used is published by Lencioni et al. and can be found from this link: https://www.nature.com/articles/s41597-019-0323-z [1]
+The raw data used is published by Lencioni et al. and can be found from this [link](https://www.nature.com/articles/s41597-019-0323-z) [1]

 After preprocessing of the data followed by a feature extraction procedure, the main goal is to compare several algorithms by their performance.